mansao01/full-stack-project-api/README.md

 # full-stack-project-backend
-this repository contains the backend for [full-stack-project-mobile](https://github.com/mansao01/full-stack-project-mobile) this backend has 2 features that can get data and post data
+this repository contains the backend for [full-stack-project-mobile](https://github.com/mansao01/full-stack-project-mobile) this backend has 2 features that can get data and post data(for this moment)

 ## Installation and Setup Node.js